AI Trends in Customer Support to Look Forward in 2021

 Picture 3.
 Product diagram

-Tickets can be targeted and tagged through AI algorithms based on the customer’s overall meaning.
+AI algorithms tag and target tickets based on the customer’s overall meaning.
 AI has become so advanced that it can mathematically understand a sentence’s context by understanding alternative words and phrasing.

 By that, we mean that an AI system is smart enough to understand that someone “requesting a refund” wants the same thing as someone who says, “I want my money back.”

 Once these tags are applied to your tickets, automation takes over to address these frequently asked questions.
 Human staff members will no longer have to explain the answers to common time-consuming inquiries.
-These answers will be communicated to the customer automatically, freeing up the support staff members to handle more advanced questions.
+The customers will get these answers automatically, freeing up the support staff members to handle more advanced questions.

 4. AI Will Improve Customer Journeys